I. D. Fairchild

-I. D. Fairchild (December 31, 1875 — May 1, 1928) was a Texas legislator that served in the Texas House of Representatives and the Texas Senate.
+I. D. Fairchild (December 31, 1875 — May 1, 1928) was a Texas lawyer and businessman who served in the Texas House of Representatives and the Texas Senate.
 Fairchild died in a motor vehicle accident during his tenure.

-Personal life and death
+Background and death

-I. D. Fairchild was born on December 31, 1875, in Burke, Texas.
+I. D. Fairchild was born on December 31, 1875, in Burke, Texas to James Monroe and Florida Ann Hardin Fairchild; he had six siblings.
 Fairchild was a lawyer in Lufkin, Texas, and married Marguerite Gibson Shearer on August 8, 1906.
-During his time as a state legislator, Fairchild was a resident of Lufkin; however, he and his wife spent much of there time in Austin, Texas.
+During his time as a state legislator, Fairchild was a resident of Lufkin; however, he and his wife spent much of their time in Austin, Texas.
 Marguerite Fairchild was very active in the Lufkin community, and served on the County Board of Child Welfare and the Chamber of Commerce of Angelina County, Texas.
 She also started the first library in Lufkin.
 The Fairchild's supported governors James E. Ferguson and Miriam A. Ferguson.
 Additionally, they were also avid supporters of the University of Texas.
+A businessman, Fairchild owned a sawmill near Huntington.

 On April 17, 1928, in Dallas, Texas Fairchild was involved in a severe automobile accident, and died on May 1, 1928, from his injuries in a Dallas hospital at the age of 52.
 His funeral service was held at the First Baptist Church in Lufkin, and was officiated by Rev. A. E. Maness, Luther Anderson, and Rev. W. T. Renfro.
 A eulogy was given by J. A. Glenn, the division superintendent for the Santa Fe Railway, at the service.
 His final resting place is Ryan Chapel Cemetery in Diboll, Texas.

-On January 18, 1974, Marguerite Gibson Shearer Fairchild died.
-She is buried at Garden of Memories Cemetery in Lufkin, Texas.
+In the 1950s, Marguerite owned a farm east of the Angelina County Airport that she likely inherited from Fairchild.
+On January 18, 1974, Marguerite died and she is buried at Garden of Memories Cemetery in Lufkin.